Miscellaneous tutorial material

 Broadphase types

 By default, a Dynamic Bounding-Volume Tree (DBVT) is used for broadphase collision detection.
-To specify a different data structure, use setBroadphaseType() on the appstate:
+To specify a different data structure, use setBroadphaseType() before attaching the AppState.
+For instance:

 SoftPhysicsAppState bas = new SoftPhysicsAppState();